1 What Does the Mendix Deployment Architecture Look Like?

 4 How Does Mendix Cloud Offer High Availability?

 The Mendix Cloud offers high availability for all app environments, ensuring zero downtime in the case of a Mendix Runtime outage.
 Users are able to scale Mendix app environments using the Developer Portal.
-When selecting a minimum of two containers, the application will run in high availability mode.
+When selecting a minimum of two instances, the application will run in high availability mode.

 5 How Does Mendix Provide Disaster Recovery?